canonical/charms.reactive/docs/charms.reactive.decorators.rst

 Regular handlers should not accept any arguments.
-When a handler needs to use a (relationship) :class:`~charms.reactive.endpoints.Endpoint`, it can access the endpoint object via the :data:`~charms.reactive.helpers.context` namespace.
+When a handler needs to use a (relationship) :class:`~charms.reactive.endpoints.Endpoint`, it can access the endpoint object via :func:`~charms.reactive.relations.endpoint_from_flag`.
-The only exceptions to this are enpoint handlers, handlers that are instance methods of :class:`~charms.reactive.endpoints.Endpoint`: they get the endpoint object as the `self` argment.
+The only exceptions to this are endpoint handlers, handlers that are instance methods of :class:`~charms.reactive.endpoints.Endpoint`: they get the endpoint object as the `self` argment.

-If a handler needs to use an older interface using the legacy :class:`~charms.reactive.relations.RelationBase`, or if you're uncertain which is used by an interface layer, you can also obtain an instance using :func:`~charms.reactive.relations.relation_from_flag`.

-For backwards compatibility, some decorators will pass instances of these legacy ``RelationBase`` classes *if the handler function specifies them as arguments*.
-However, explicit instance access using the ``context`` or ``get_relation_from_flag`` is recommended because ensuring proper argument order can be confusing: they are passed in bottom-up, left-to-right, and no negative or ambiguous decorators, such as :func:`~charms.reactive.decorators.when_not` or :func:`~charms.reactive.decorators.when_any` will ever pass arguments. *Note that a handler function that doesn't take arguments will never receive these instances, even when using flags from legacy interface layers.*
+For backwards compatibility, some decorators will pass endpoint instances if the handler function specifies them as arguments.
+However, explicit instance access using ``endpoint_from_flag`` is recommended, because ensuring proper argument order can be confusing: they are passed in bottom-up, left-to-right, and no negative or ambiguous decorators, such as :func:`~charms.reactive.decorators.when_not` or :func:`~charms.reactive.decorators.when_any` will ever pass arguments. *Note that a handler function that doesn't take arguments will never receive these instances.*

 .. automembersummary::